se2832/se2832-lab-07-stock-market-ticker-titanic-float-none/README.md

 * Submit a bug table, including original line numbers.
 If you do not include original line numbers, you will lose **20 POINTS**.
 * Also submit a screenshot of the code coverage you achieved.
 * This should be in a file called writeup.md and added to your repository.
+* Be sure to branch first, then submit your work as a pull request.

 ## Grading Criteria